 Misrepresentation can happen several ways.
 Someone may just be asking an outrageous price for a watch.
 Unfortunately, people pay too much for things all the time.
 Watches are no different.

-Is someone asking $6,500 for garden variety 14060 Submariner that Beckertime sells for around $5,000?
+Is someone asking $15,000 for the garden variety Submariner that BeckerTime sells for around $7,000?
 Are they saying the watch was freshly serviced when it wasn’t?
 Or are they claiming it’s a rare reference when it’s really a rather commonplace model?

 This is where it pays to educate yourself on, for instance, dial configurations vs. year of production.
 Education is key in avoiding a scam.